Today’s A-level results show that:

 - Fewer than a quarter (22.6%) of those taking physics were girls.

 Responding, Young Women’s Trust campaigns and communications director Joe Levenson said:

 “It is fantastic that, for the first time ever, more girls than boys have taken A Level science.
 We welcome the increase in girls taking science A-levels but sexist stereotypes still shut many out of physics, closing off career paths for girls.

 “This year just 23% of those taking physics A-levels this year were girls.

 “Funnelling boys down one route and girls down another sustains a skills gap – meaning businesses miss out on much-needed talent – and a lifelong gender pay gap that leaves women struggling to make ends meet.

 “We also know that, despite more girls studying science subjects, they are still hugely underrepresented in science industries.

-- Young Women’s Trust supports and represents women aged 18-30 trapped by low or no pay and facing a life of poverty.
-The charity provides services and runs campaigns to make sure that the talents of young women don't go to waste.
+- Young Women’s Trust supports and represents women aged 18 to 30 trapped by low or no pay and facing a life of poverty.
+The charity provides services and runs campaigns to make sure that the talents of young women don’t go to waste.

 - A-level results tables, broken down by gender, were released on 15 August 2019 and are available here: https://www.jcq.org.uk/examination-results/a-levels.